 “When we draw on the wisdom of a workforce that reflects the population we serve, we are better able to understand and meet the needs of our customers – the American people.”– U.S. Office of Personnel Management (OPM) Office of Diversity and Inclusion

 Our federal government has a diversity problem.
-Like many countries, the United States is becoming increasingly diverse, yet women, people of color, and people in the lesbian, gay, bisexual, transgender and queer (LBGTQ) community are underrepresented in the federal government—especially in leadership positions.
+Like many countries, the United States is becoming increasingly diverse.
+Yet women, people of color, and people in the lesbian, gay, bisexual, and transgender (LBGT) community are underrepresented in the federal government—especially in leadership positions.
 Why does it matter?
 And how can competencies help to boost government diversity?

 Why Diversity and Inclusion Matters for Federal Government